-Credit Hours: 0.5 Type of Credit: Lab Clock Hours: 15 Hrs Prerequisite: N/A Co-requisite: N/A
+Credit Hours: 0.5 Type of Credit: Lab Clock Hours: 15 Hrs

 This class is designed to establish a training and performance standard for the safe application of acupuncture.
 Students learn the basic standards of care for acupuncture in the United States, including the principles and practice of Clean Needle Technique (CNT) and the modern process of risk management.
 Emphasis is placed on achieving consistency with the aseptic standards recognized by modern biomedicine.